 - Update channel: Choose Semi-Annual Enterprise Channel for the installation package for the broad group

-- When you complete the configuration, click Export in the upper right of the page, and then save the file as config-pilot-SEC.xml in the \\Server\Share\M365 folder.
+- When you complete the configuration, click Export in the upper right of the page, and then save the file as config-broad-SEC.xml in the \\Server\Share\M365 folder.

 This configuration file is used to download Office installation files and then deploy them to the broad group.
 The settings are exactly the same as the first configuration file, except the update channel is set to Semi-Annual Enterprise Channel.

 Step 4: Deploy Office to the pilot group

 To deploy Office, you provide commands that users can run from their client computers.
 The commands run the ODT in configure mode and with a reference to the appropriate configuration file, which defines which version of Office to install on the client computer.
 Users who run these commands must have local admin privileges and must have read permissions to the share (\\server\share\M365).